comp110-lytle/comp110/site/resources/practice/memory-diagrams/functions/func-import-02.md

 The Globals frame has 3 variables including f, g, and main.

-*  f points to a function on the Heap (lines 1-2).
+*  f has id 0, it is a function on the Heap (lines 1-2).
-*  g points to a function on the Heap (lines 5-8).
+*  g has id 1, it is a function on the Heap (lines 5-8).
-*  main points to a function on the Heap (lines 11-12).
+*  main has id 2, it is a function on the Heap (lines 11-12).

 The main frame has 2 items including the RA and RV.

-*  The RA is defined at line 16.
+*  The RA is defined at line 15.
 *  The RV is None.

 The f frame has 3 items including the RA and RV and a variable named x.